ygryadit/ygryadit.github.io/index.md

 		<p>
 			<h4>Invited talks</h4>
+			05/2023 Art and Science of Seeing Symposium, London -- <i>"From 2D to 3D concept sketches by relying on sketching principles and visual cues"</i> <br>
+			05/2023 CVI2 ResearchGroup, Luxembourg -- <i>"Do you speak sketch?"</i> <br>
 			04/2023 Graphics and Imaging Lab - Universidad de Zaragoza, Spain -- <i>"Do you speak sketch?"</i> <br>
 			12/2022 Inria Sophia Antipolis workshop -- <i>"Do you speak sketch?"</i> <br>
 			10/2022 ECCV 2022 workshop: <a href="https://sites.google.com/view/eccv-dira">"Drawings and abstract Imagery: Representations and Analysis" (DIRA)</a> -- <i>"Do you speak sketch?"</i> <br>